Taraxacum officinale: Folklore

+In folklore, blowing on the seed head of a dandelion is used as a method of divination to tell fate.

 Other

 Yellow dyes can be obtained from the flowers but little colour can be obtained from the roots of the plant.
 The latex can be used as a kind of glue.

 In culture

 Cultures worldwide tell stories about the dandelion and have culinary and medicinal uses for it.
 A Native American folktale tells the story of a golden haired girl who attracted the fancy of the South Wind.
 The South Wind was too lazy to pursue her, until one day he realised she had grown old and her hair had turned white.
 Supposedly, when the South Wind sighs over the loss of his chance to pursue the golden-haired girl, his breath sends the white-haired dandelion seeds scattering to propagate more golden-haired daughters.